Chaco Canyon, New Mexico

 Andrew Kearns/FLICKR CC BY 2.0

-The Greater Chaco landscape, which surrounds Chaco Culture National Historical Park (Chaco Canyon), in northwest New Mexico and southwestern Colorado, is a sacred landscape important to the ongoing cultural practices of the Pueblo, Hopi, Navajo Nation and other Indigenous Tribes throughout the Southwest.
+The Greater Chaco Region, which surrounds Chaco Culture National Historical Park (Chaco Canyon), in northwest New Mexico, is a sacred landscape important to the ongoing cultural practices of the Pueblo, Hopi and other Indigenous peoples throughout the Southwest.

 In recent years, oil and gas companies have made relentless attempts to drill and frack the land immediately bordering Chaco Canyon.
-Last year, advocates to protect the Greater Chaco landscape breathed a (small) sigh of relief when the Department of the Interior announced plans to withdraw public lands in a 10-mile zone surrounding Chaco Canyon from future oil and gas leasing for the next 20 years.
+In 2023, advocates to protect the Greater Chaco landscape breathed a (small) sigh of relief when, after a lengthy public engagement process, the Department of the Interior approved a mineral withdrawal that banned new oil and gas leasing and development for the next 20 years.

-But the administration’s job isn’t done just yet.
-They still have to move forward with the withdrawal and keep oil and gas out of this region in order to protect this irreplaceable landscape.
+We need to protect this mineral withdrawal and keep oil and gas out of this region in order to protect this irreplaceable landscape.

 Here’s three reasons why: